Tainted\\Coders

 One of those systems that got added when we called App::init_state was apply_state_transition<S> which is scheduled to run in the PreUpdate stage of your app.

-This system triggers the OnExit(PreviousState) and OnEnter(YourState) schedules once before finally transitioning to our next state if it has been set and is currently NextState::Pending(S).
+This system triggers the OnExit(PreviousState) and OnEnter(YourState) schedules once before finally transitioning to our next state.
+This is assuming it has been set and is currently NextState::Pending(S).

 We cannot transition back to the same state we are on.
 So if you accidentally set the NextState to the current state nothing will happen.